-After graduating from Bozeman High School, I spent several years practicing the art of ski
+After graduating from Bozeman High School, I spent several years as a ski

+bum, trouble

-bum, trouble maker, hot rod engine builder and drag racer.
-I finally decided the best way to
+maker, hot rod engine builder and drag racer.
+I finally decided the best way to go really fast

-go really fast and stay out of trouble was to fly airplanes.
-So, off to Reno I went, where I
+and stay out of trouble was to fly airplanes.
+So, off to Reno I went, where I trained for and

-My first flying job began July 9, 1981 with Summit Engineering Corporation out of Reno,
+My first flying job started July 9, 1981 with Summit Engineering Corporation out of Reno,

 Nevada.
 I was with Summit for twelve years flying Cessna brand aircraft, which included a